nahpu/nahpu-website/installation.md

 To install the app, follow these steps:

-1. Download the latest version of the app from [GitHub](https://github.com/hhandika/nahpu/releases)
+1. Download the latest version of the app from [GitHub](https://github.com/nahpu/nahpu/releases/latest/download/nahpu-Linux-x86_64.tar.gz).
-2. Extract the downloaded GUNZIP file to a folder on your computer: `tar -xvf nahpu-linux-x86_64-<version>.tar.gz`
+2. Extract the downloaded `nahpu-Linux-x86_64.tar.gz` file to a folder on your computer.
 3. Run the nahpu executable.

 ## Apple Devices (iOS/iPadOS/macOS)